 - Soya drink (as a milk replacement) from Ja Natürlich, the in-house organic brand of Merkur and Billa supermarkets.
 They use domestically-grown soya beans

-- The Vegini range of soya-free vegan products: particularly their pea-protein burgers (Merkur is usually a good place to find these)
+- The Vegini range of soya-free vegan products: particularly their pea-protein burgers and pulled chunks (Merkur is usually a good place to find these)

 - The Veggie own-brand range of vegetarian and vegan products in Spar supermarkets

-Needless to say, your typical supermarket here also has plenty of pulses, cereals (like quinoa), vegetables, fruit, etc.
+Needless to say, your typical supermarket also has plenty of pulses, cereals (including quinoa), vegetables, fruit, etc.

 And ice cream!

 I’m not a big ice cream eater, but have noticed of late that many of Vienna’s ice cream salons offer a surprisingly-large number of vegan ice cream options for your cornet.